tcnksm/go-input/README.md

 [license]: https://github.com/tcnksm/go-input/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/go-input

 `go-input` is a Go package for reading user input in console.

+Here is the some good points compared with other/similar packages.
+It can handle `SIGINT` (`Ctrl+C`) while reading input and returns error.
+It allows to change `Writer` and `Reader` (So it's easy to test of your go program with this package).
+It also supports raw mode input (reading input without prompting) for multiple platform (Darwin, Linux and Windows).

+The documentation is on [GoDoc][godocs].

 ## Install